White Fir Springs Oregon

 White Fir Springs: Camping, Lodging & Vacation Rentals

-For those who prefer alternative accommodation, the city of Prineville, situated 27 miles southwest, offers a variety of affordable lodging options and vacation rentals.
+For those preferring alternative accommodations, the city of Prineville, 27 miles southwest of White Fir Springs, offers a variety of affordable lodging options and vacation rentals.

 Affordable vacation rentals for short and long term stay at Prineville